About Jason R. Johnston

 I am an award-winning independent film director, cinematographer and stills photographer living in Harlingen, Texas.
 I am employed full-time as the photographer for Texas State Technical College, but I am open to occasional freelance work.
-If you have an interesting project you’d like to discuss with me for possible collaboration, feel free to ask me anything.
+If you have an interesting project you’d like to discuss with me for possible collaboration, feel free to contact me.
 I limit the number of engagements I shoot per year, so if you’d like to hire me, contact me as soon as possible as my schedule fills up quickly.
 I look forward to hearing from you.

 Jason R. Johnston is an Independent Filmmaker and Freelance Content Producer from Texas.
 He has won awards for his work as director (Mauris, Files), cinematographer (Mauris, Coming Home, Twisted Date), music composer (Twisted Date), VFX artist (Mullen’s Shadow, Gertie), writer (Morning Star) and producer (Mauris).
 He has also won two Silver Local ADDY Awards for his editing work; one each on the only two commercials he ever submitted to the AAF-RGV.

 Working as a professional stills photographer since 1997 and television advertisement maker since 1999, Jason R. Johnston quickly became an experienced and talented director, writer and editor.
 Beginning in 2008 with the award winning comedy short film Finding Cochino, Jason has since become a sought-after cinematographer whose work on many award-winning short films, including the 2009 psychological thriller Twisted Date and 2010 sci-fi drama Coming Home, have earned him multiple awards for his work.